-The GARP report does suggest that in a general sense, Puget Sound beaches are pretty resilient, and that the constant need to adapt to the harsh marine environment allows the inhabitants of the beach to bounce back after insults like the harvest phase of geoduck aquaculture.
+The GARP report does suggest that in a general sense, Puget Sound beaches are pretty resilient, that the constant need to adapt to the harsh marine environment allows the inhabitants of the beach to bounce back after insults like the harvest phase of geoduck where the entire planting zone is liquefied to depths between 2-3 feet or when eelgrass is wiped out in the planting phase.

-The Bad news:
+The bad news:

 Unfortunately, there is no provision in this permit for such recovery.
 The permit applied for is perpetual, and geoduck operators prefer to immediately replant their sites with no fallow period.
 See notes from Seattle Shellfish/James II permit approved by you in July 2023.
-Eelgrass recovery is estimated at 5 years.
+Eelgrass recovery is estimated at 5 years by the US Army COE.
 Recovery of the other many species found in the beach is simply unknown.